sanyaade-mobiledev/rhohub-api/README.markdown

 	Rhohub.token = "mytoken" or ENV['api_token'] = "mytoken"

-Also, you can see your credentials any time with:
+Also, you can see your token any time with:

 	Rhohub.token
 	=> "mytoken"